AxdeKlerk/Praise-The-Loud/Debugging.md

 - **Fix:** The form was using *'<input type="date">'*, which submits dates in *'YYYY-MM-DD'* format.
 However, the form's *'input_formats'* was incorrectly set to expect *'DD-MM-YYYY'*.
 I corrected the *'input_formats'* to *'%Y-%m-%d'* and the form started working correctly, as I had previously add the init method, of the form class, as *'%d-%m-%Y'*.

 - **Lesson Learned:** When using *'<input type="date">'*, in a form widget, always expect *'%Y-%m-%d'* as the input format.
 The browser handles formattting, but Django needs to know the exact formatting being submitted.

+**Version Control Issue**

+- **Bug:** After committing several changes locally (including fixes for static files), the *'git push heroku main:main'* command returned "Everything up-to-date", but Heroku kept failing with the same STATIC_ROOT error.
+It became clear that Heroku was not building from the latest local code.
+I had made a mistake in my local git repository, which caused a merge conflict when I tried to push my changes to GitHub.

+- **Fix:** I had to merge the changes from the main branch into my local branch, resolve the merge conflict, and then push the changes to GitHub.

+- **Lesson Learned:** Always make sure your local git repository is up-to-date with the main branch before pushing changes to GitHub.

 ![static file error message in console](image.png)